The Heritage Party

 In London, the victims and perpetrators of knife crime are mainly young black men and teenagers.
 Many of the perpetrators are not afraid of the police, with some knife offenders being arrested and released over and over again.
-There must be far tougher penalties for carrying knives or other weapons like machettes.
+There must be far tougher penalties for carrying knives or other weapons like machetes.

 It is also true that cuts to youth services have exacerbated the problem, but the root of many of the problems of feral teenagers is fatherlessness.
 This must be acknowledged.
 Boys need strong and good fathers to bring them up in the right way.
-Without good fathers and male role models, teenage boys turn to social media and gangs to make up for the yawning chasm of a lack of masculinity in their lives, which leads to individuals and communities spiralling downwards.
+Without good fathers and male role models, teenage boys turn to social media and gangs to make up for the yawning chasm of a lack of masculinity in their lives, which leads to individuals and communities spiraling downwards.
 No solution to rapidly rising crime will be effective without supporting families, and in particular, fathers.